 The teacher begins this process by taking the topic of the lesson and turning it into a question for the students to consider.
 For example, if the topic of a lesson is about flowers, a question to ask would be “How are flowers different from each other?”
 This is called the teacher-initiated stage of asking.

-The student then develop their own questions that should help to answer the main question posed by the teacher.
-Continuing with the previous example, students may begin to ask specific questions about the various part of a flower such as…
+The student then develops their own questions that should help to answer the main question posed by the teacher.
+Continuing with the previous example, students may begin to ask specific questions about the various parts of a flower such as…

 - What do the pistils do?